 Click on a question to view answer:

 You will need to provide 1.)
-Photo ID, 2) 2019 or 2020 Tax Returns, 3) Proof of physical location and operations in Ventura County, 4) W-9 Form, and 5) (non-profits only) IRS nonprofit Determination Letter (CA registration not acceptable).
+Photo ID, 2) 2019 Tax Returns, 3) Proof of physical location and operations in Ventura County, 4) W-9 Form, and 5) (non-profits only) IRS nonprofit Determination Letter (CA registration not acceptable).

 The following Government issued IDs are acceptable.
 The name must match the name of the owner / authorized agent for this application.